mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 the context of the evaluation.
 However, it is important to understand that algorithm optimization/training also exists outside the context of evaluation.
-To facilitate this idea, we will just use the term data and not *train* set in this section to refer to all the data "we are allowed to use".
+To facilitate this idea, we will just use the term "data" and not "*train*-set" in this section to refer to all the data "we are allowed to use".

 .. warning::
-    In the context of evaluation, the term *data* in this chapter should be read as *train data*.
+    In the context of evaluation, the term "*data*" in this chapter should be read as "*train set*".
     And if the text tells you to use **all** your data, I mean that you should use all the data you want to use for training and optimization.
     If you are currently performing an algorithm evaluation, this means your *train data*.